derreinbeker/derreinbeker_eleventy-netlify-boilerplate/posts/secondpost.md

 ---
 title: This is my second post
+date: 2016-01-01T00:00:00.000Z
+summary: >-
-summary: Why contemplating our mortality can be a powerful catalyst for change
+  Why contemplating our mortality can be a powerful catalyst for change.
+Und so weiter.
-date: 2016-01-01
 category: Bananen
 tags:
   - Reinbek